knative/docs/docs/uninstall.md

 {{< /tabs >}}

-### Uninstalling an optional default Channel (messaging) layer
+### Uninstalling optional channel (messaging) layers

-If you installed a default Channel (messaging) layer, uninstall it:
+Uninstall each channel layer you have installed:

 <!-- This indentation is important for things to render properly. -->